Victorian Railways bogie guard's vans: Preservation

 With the demise of West Coast Railway in 2004, PCP292 became the property of Steamrail, which repainted the van blue and gold, with Steamrail Victoria lettering.
 PCP 294 was acquired by 707 Operations and repainted in the Vintage Rail Travel red and silver livery, with 707 Operation logos.
 Both vans were used as observation vans on railfan tours.
-Other vans still extant include 4, 28 and 31 at Seymour; 33 at the Newport Railway Museum, and 37 and 39 stored at Newport workshops.
+Other vans still extant include 4, 28 and 31 at Seymour although they were sold in 2025; 33 at the Newport Railway Museum, and 37 and 39 stored at Newport workshops.

+As of 2025 CP 13 & 15 are privately owned in Keilor East.

 Espee Railroad Services, a company run by the Australian Railway Historical Society ACT Division, owned vans 24, 30 and 35, and used them on the standard gauge in conjunction with their K-type carriages.

 In 2016, the logistics and rail transport firm TransVolution was authorised to operate trains on the V/Line network in Victoria.
 The fleet list included PCP300.
 It was not clear if the van was an existing one which had been renumbered, or if it was a new build.